Finite-Agent Stochastic Differential Games on Large Graphs: II. Graph-Based Architectures: Introduction

 Motivated by the non-Euclidean structure of graphs, the machine learning community has developed graph neural networks (GNNs), which outperform traditional graph embedding approaches in various graph-related tasks \cite{zhou2020graph}.
 Most GNNs leverage message passing mechanisms and fall into two broad categories: spectral-based, which propagate information via the graph Laplacian \cite{defferrard2016convolutional,kipf2016semi}, and spatial-based, which operate directly on local neighborhoods \cite{atwood2016diffusion}.
 GNNs have achieved notable success in diverse domains such as chemistry and biology \cite{duvenaud2015convolutional,fout2017protein}, knowledge graphs \cite{bordes2013translating}, and generative modeling \cite{bojchevski2018netgan}.
 We refer readers to \cite{wu2020comprehensive,zhang2019graph} for comprehensive surveys.

 Despite the success of GNNs in many domains, little work has explored their application to stochastic differential games (SDGs) on graphs.
 Directly applying standard GNN architectures, such as GCNs, in conjunction with fictitious play or policy iteration often yields unstable or suboptimal performance.
-In our experiments, we observe that GCNs, originally designed for feature extraction in transductive learning and node classification tasks, fail to produce robust or consistent results across test cases.
-These limitations motivate our development of the NTM architecture, which is tailored to the structure and demands of graph-based SDGs.
+In our experiments, we observe that GCNs, originally designed for feature extraction in transductive learning and node classification tasks, can be sensitive to parameter initialization and fail to produce robust or consistent results across test cases.
+These observations highlight the need for developing alternative graph-based architectures tailored to the structure and demands of graph-based SDGs.
+The NTM architecture proposed in this work provides one such approach.

+\textbf{Main Contributions.} The main contributions of this paper are summarized as follows.
+To the best of our knowledge, this work provides one of the first systematic studies on the design of theoretically grounded graph-based architectures for numerically solving graphical games.